-During April 2015, the Company, with Board approval, purchased an interest in a real estate Limited Liability Company ("LLC").
-The "LLC" acquired two HUD Section 8 apartment buildings in Yonkers, NY.
-The total cost of this investment was \$100,000.
+During 2019 and 2020, the Company, with Board approval, purchased an additional interest in a real estate Limited Liability Company ("LLC") that it had invested in previously.
+The "LLC" acquired existing properties to develop them with residential townhomes and condominiums as well as some office and commercial space.
+The total cost of this additional investment was \$100,000 and \$100,000 in 2020 and 2019, respectively.